Connecticut Appeals Attorney

 Preparing A Strong Appellate Brief

-Errors I may cite in a brief could include:
+Errors he may cite in a brief could include:

 - incorrect ruling on admissibility of evidence